Whale watching in Cabo San Lucas: guide and season

 Seasonal window and migration context

 Along Mexico’s Pacific coast, the most discussed humpback whale watching season commonly falls roughly December through April, aligned with migration patterns.
 NOAA Fisheries documentation supports Mexico’s role within eastern Pacific humpback migration corridors.
+Exact peak weeks vary year to year; weather and sea state still decide what is safe and enjoyable each day.

 Operational reality on the water